kartik45057/Trip-Mate/README.md

     Day 1 Lunch (1 PM): Total ₹1200, paid ₹1000 by Rajat and ₹200 by Vatsal.
 To be split between me, Vatsal, and Rajat.
     Coffee (4 PM): Total ₹800, paid by me, split between the three of us.
     Water Sports: Total ₹3000, paid by Rajat, split only between me and Rajat as Vatsal opted out.
     I resorted to a spreadsheet, which was cumbersome and prone to errors.
-It was clear: there had to be a better way.
+So there had to be a better way.

 The Solution: "Trip-Mate"